SeongJunLee-net/InitialModelPractice/README.md

-This is a Jupyter notebook file of RNN, LSTM, and Seq2Seq models made with Pytorch that I created while studying time series early on.
+This is a Jupyter notebook file of RNN, LSTM, and Seq2Seq models made with Pytorch<br>
+that I created while studying time series early on.

 It's incomplete but contains a lot of beginner's thoughts.